 Is the Truck Driver or the Trucking Company Liable for a Crash?

 Accidents involving commercial trucks are extremely frightening.
-Due to the enormous weight and size of the vehicles, when they collide with other objects, especially when traveling at high speeds, the damage caused is often more significant than in a collision with a passenger vehicle.
+Due to the enormous weight and size of these vehicles, when they collide with other objects, especially when traveling at high speeds, the damage caused is often more significant than in a collision with a passenger vehicle.

-Who is Liable in a Truck Accident?
+Who Is Liable in a Truck Accident?

 • Was the accident caused solely by driver error?